How to Create a Fall Centerpiece

 fall-table-setting

-6. Use what you have.
+6. Use what you have on hand.

 Search your cabinets and your home for bowls, candle sticks, pedestals, cake stands, lanterns, and vases.
 Your cabinets are probably full of items you can use to incorporate into your centerpiece display.
 Use what you have.
 Get creative and don’t be afraid to try different combinations to create height and dimension.
 For example, a pumpkin looks pretty perched on a pedestal or large candleholder for height.